-Center for Energy & Environmental Sustainability (CEES) supports rigorous and expanding program of research and teaching in the areas of renewable energy and environmental sustainability.
-CEES will focus on innovative technical solutions in the energy arena and will engage Prairie View A&M University (PVAMU) students on research questions that lead to science and technological breakthroughs needed to fill critical gaps in the future utilization of environmentally responsible and sustainable energy solutions.
+The Center for Energy & Environmental Sustainability (CEES) supports the rigorous and expanding program of research and teaching in the areas of renewable energy and environmental sustainability.
+The focus of CEES is on innovative technical solutions in the arena of energy.
+It will engage Prairie View A&M University (PVAMU) students on research questions that lead to science and the technological breakthroughs needed to fill critical gaps in the future utilization of environmentally responsible and sustainable energy solutions.

-The Senior Personnel team closely works with the Post-Doctoral and the student researchers.
-Subproject research topics include: optimization of biofuels production yields; development of optimization tools and their application to wind turbine research; cogeneration with nuclear plant and wind power as a stable and secure energy supply; life cycle assessment of conventional, nuclear and renewable energy; closing the loop of fossil and nuclear fuel cycles; and fuel cycle analysis of next generation reactors.
+The Senior Personnel team works closely with the Post-Doctoral and the student researchers.
+Some of the sub-project research topics include: optimization of biofuels production yields; development of optimization tools and their application to wind turbine research; and life cycle assessment of conventional, nuclear and renewable energy.

-The Education and Outreach Team (E&O) consists of Dr. Raghava Kommalapati (integration), Dr. F.M.
-Nave (University Liaison), and Dr. K.K.
-Kirby (College of Engineering Liaison) and all the research members also participate in the E&O efforts.
-The E&O will spearhead a multi-level education and outreach strategy built on the development of an "energy engineering Learning community" at the University.
-The E&O team will work closely with the research teams to develop an undergraduate minor in Energy Engineering and a master’s degree with an Energy Engineering focus.
+The Education and Outreach Team (E&O) consists of Dr. Raghava Kommalapati (integration), and Dr. Kelvin Kirby (College of Engineering Liaison).
+The E&O will spearhead a multi-level education and outreach strategy built on the development of an "energy engineering Learning community" at the University as well as develop an undergraduate minor in Energy Engineering and a master’s degree with an Energy Engineering focus.

-CEES scientists and engineers, with involvement of students, will work collaboratively within academic, industry and national laboratory partners on transitional and transformative global energy systems research that addresses national and global challenges of energy and environmental sustainability.
+CEES will work collaboratively with academic, industry and national laboratory partners on transitional and transformative global energy research that will address national and global challenges of energy and environmental sustainability.